chaynHQ/bloom-frontend/README.md

 **User** - a standard user for the features mentioned above.
 A user can be a _public_ user only OR have partner access(es) with extra features enabled by different partners.

 **Partner admin user** - a partner team member who uses the app to complete Bloom admin tasks such as creating new partner access codes.
 Partner admin pages are under `/partner-admin` and act as a sub site.

+**Super admin user** - this is a chayn user who can create partner admins.
+Super admins can view this dashboard via `admin/dashboard`.

 ### State management - Redux Toolkit